aprilmintacpineda/inferno-fluxible/README.md

 )(MyComponent);
 ```

-`mapStateToProps` should be a function that should return the state that you want to be accessible in the connected component.
+`mapStateToProps` _MUST_ be a function that _MUST_ return an object containing the states that you want to be accessible in the connected component as props.

-`mutations` should be an object that has methods in it.
-The methods would be the ones you can call to update a specific part of the store.
+`mutations` _MUST_ be an object that has methods in it.
+The methods will be the ones you can call to update a specific part of the store.
 Mutation object is expected to be constant.

 Both `mapStateToProps`, `mutations` are optional.
 That mean you can specify `mutations` but not `mapStateToProps` like so: